Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 ![Customer result](img7/customer-result.png)

-Notice that now we have a child tab *Customer* with the customer information, and that the *Ship Date* has no time component anymore.
+Notice that now we have a child tab *Customer* with the customer information and that the *Ship Date* has no time component anymore.

 Since the internal customer ID is no longer visible on the screen, and hence not editable either, we will need to provide another way to select a customer for a sales order, which we will do in the next step.